 3. Consider the financial implications of all issues for which responsibility is also assigned to other Faculty Senate Committees (e.g. financial aid and retirement policies).

 4. Examine and make recommendations concerning issues and considerations that affect the economic status of the faculty.
 Such examinations shall include, but are not limited to, the improvement of the conditions of employment including salary levels, fringe benefits, leaves, consultation and interdepartmental compensation.

 Composition of the Committee*

-Nine members of the faculty, appointed with the concurrence of the Faculty Senate, by the Nominations and Elections Committee for three-year terms.
+Eleven members of the faculty, appointed with the concurrence of the Faculty Senate, by the Nominations and Elections Committee for three-year terms.
 The Nominating Committee is directed to ensure that the committee membership consists of five statutory and five endowed members of the faculty.
 The eleventh member can be from either the statutory or endowed units.

 Adopted by the Faculty Council of Representatives, December 9, 1987, Records, pp. 6530-44C, Appendices A, B and C; amended May 13, 1992, Executive Committee of the FCR.
-Changes in nomenclature from FCR to Faculty Senate, and to reflect amendments to Organization and Procedures of the University Faculty, October 1995.
+Changes in nomenclature from FCR to Faculty Senate and to reflect amendments to Organization and Procedures of the University Faculty, October 1995.

 Last Updated: June 29, 2017 at 7:14 am